byuflowlab/CCBlade.jl/docs/src/tutorial.md

 nothing # hide
 ```

-We can now define the rotor geometry.
+We can now define the sections using this airfoil data.
+Since Section is defined for one section, and we'd like to define them all simultaneously, we use broadcasting (see the dot after Section).

 ```@example wt
-rotor = Rotor(r, chord, theta, airfoils, Rhub, Rtip, B, turbine, precone) nothing # hide
+sections = Section.(r, chord, theta, airfoils)
+nothing # hide
 ```

 Next, we need to specify the operating conditions.
 At a basic level the inflow conditions need to be defined as a struct defined by OperatingPoint.
-The parameters `mu` and `asound` are optional if Reynolds number and Mach number respectively are used in the airfoil functions.
+The parameters `mu` and `asound` are optional if Reynolds number and Mach number respectively are not used in the airfoil functions.

 ```@docs
 OperatingPoint
 ```

 The coordinate system for Vx and Vy is shown at the top of [Wind Turbine](@ref).
-In general, different inflow conditions will exist at every location along the blade, which is why Vx and Vy are arrays that should correspond to the radial `r` locations.
+In general, different inflow conditions will exist at every location along the blade.
 The above type allows one to specify an arbitrary input definition, however, convenience methods exist for a few typical inflow conditions.
-For a typical wind turbine operating point you can use the `windturbine_op_` function, which is based on the angles and equations shown below.
+For a typical wind turbine operating point you can use the `windturbine_op` function, which is based on the angles and equations shown below.

 ![](angles.png)